 The positive effects of using humour in the classroom

-Recent research which investigated the use of teacher humour found that over 88% of students reported paying more attention in class.
-A separate study also found similar results for when teachers inserted light-hearted jokes as part of their feedback, with these students being more engaged with the material.
+Recent research investigating the use of teacher humour found that over 88% of students reported paying more attention in class when humour was present.
+A different study also discovered that students became more engaged with the material when teachers included light-hearted jokes in their feedback.

 Don't try too hard to be funny

 Humour often thrives in its most natural and spontaneous form.
 Forcing humour can lead to awkward situations and may not have the desired effect on student engagement.
 Humour doesn't have to be forced; it can naturally emerge as an extension of your personality.
 That is when it becomes a powerful tool to boost student engagement.
 Let your personality shine and make learning fun!

 It’s important to consider the impact of humour before using it in the classroom.
 Negative or hostile humour can isolate students, create fear, anxiety and even hostility in the classroom.
 Inappropriate humour can also reduce students' attention to study material by increasing their cognitive load, meaning that students can store less of the relevant content they are learning about in long-term memory.

 Furthermore, teacher-student relationships may be harmed through inappropriate humour.
 It pays dividends to carefully consider both the context and nature of your jokes.